davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

 ## A simple "full-stack" application: image semantic segmentation with DeepLabV3

 As an example, let's take *image segmentation*, which is the task of assigning to each pixel of a given image to a category (for a primer on image segmentation, check out the [fast.ai course](https://course.fast.ai/videos/?lesson=3)).
 Semantic segmentation can be done using a model pre-trained on images labeled using predefined list of categories.
-An example in this sense is [DeepLabV3](https://arxiv.org/pdf/1706.05587.pdf)) these have been already [implemented in PyTorch](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/).
+An example in this sense is the [DeepLabV3](https://arxiv.org/pdf/1706.05587.pdf)) model, which is already [implemented in PyTorch](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/).

-How can we serve those in an a app with a streamlit frontend and FastAPI backend?
+How can we serve such a model in an a app with a streamlit frontend and FastAPI backend?

 One possibility is to have two services deployed in two Docker containers, orchestrated with `docker-compose`: